ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/common/delete-by-query.dotnet.markdown

 * Use `DeleteByQueryOperation` to delete a large number of documents that match the provided query in a single server call.

 * **Dynamic behavior**:
-  The deletion of documents matching the specified query is run in batches of size 1024.
+  The deletion of documents matching the specified query is performed in batches of size 1024.
   During the deletion process, documents that are added/modified **after** the delete operation has started
   may also be deleted if they match the query criteria.